Brandon Belt

-Brandon Kyle Belt (born April 20, 1988), nicknamed "Baby Giraffe", "Sparky", and “Captain”, is an American professional baseball first baseman for the Toronto Blue Jays of Major League Baseball (MLB).
-He has previously played in MLB for the San Francisco Giants.
+Brandon Kyle Belt (born April 20, 1988), nicknamed "Baby Giraffe", "Sparky", and "Captain", is an American former professional baseball first baseman.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Toronto Blue Jays.
+He was a member of the 2012 World Series and 2014 World Series championship teams with the Giants and an All Star in 2016.

-Belt played college baseball for San Jacinto College and the University of Texas at Austin.
-The Giants selected Belt in the fifth round of the 2009 MLB draft.
-He made his MLB debut during the 2011 season and was a member of the 2012 World Series and 2014 World Series championship teams with the Giants.
-Belt was an All Star in 2016.
-Belt signed with the Blue Jays as a free agent after the 2022 season.
+Belt played college baseball for the San Jacinto Central Ravens and Texas Longhorns.
+He was selected by the Giants in the fifth round of the 2009 MLB draft, and made his MLB debut in 2011.
+After 12 seasons with the Giants, he signed with the Blue Jays as a free agent in 2023.